dasdom/BreakOutToRefresh/README.md

 }
 ```

+When the loading of new content is finished, call `endRefreshing()` of the `refreshView`.

+When `endRefreshing()` is called the mini game doesn't stop immediately.
+The game stops (and the view is dismissed) when the user lifts the finger.
+If you like to end the mini game immediately set the `forceEnd` property to true.

 # Status

 This is an alpha version.
 I hacked it together within a few hours.

 # To do

-- Add a property to let the developer decide whether the game should end when `endRefreshing()` is called or when the user lifts the finger.
 - Add scoring
 - Add ending of the game when the ball hits the right wall
 - Add different colors